SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    as the value.
 So far the interpretation of "e" is fnot fixed.
    (sigma vs. RMS difference vs. ....)

+These qualifiers are currently reserved:

+- "u"
+   See `SECoP Issue 36: Dynamic units`_

+- "b"
+   See `SECoP Issue 28: Clarify buffering mechanism`_ and `SECoP Issue 29: New messages for buffering`_

 other qualifiers might be added later to the standard.
-If an unknown element is encountered, it is to be ignored (for now).
+If an unknown element is encountered, it is to be ignored.

-*See also:* `SECoP Issue 28: Clarify buffering mechanism`_ and `SECoP Issue 36: Dynamic units`_

 .. note:: To check if a SEC node supports time stamping, a `ping` request can be sent.
           (See also `heartbeat`_).

 Interface Classes
 -----------------